coldatlas/Tic-Tac-Toe/README.md

 To get a local copy up and running follow these simple example steps.

-Prerequisites Text editor, Github profile, Git, and Ruby.
+Prerequisites

+ Text editor
+ Github profile
+ Git
+ Ruby

 $ git clone https://github.com/coldatlas/Tic-Tac-Toe
 cd Tic-Tac-Toe
-execute "main" from terminal
+run bin/main.rb

 ![screenshot](Capture.PNG)

 _________________________________________

-Each player enters their name

-The first player chooses X or O

-The second player will get the other choice
+RULES FOR TIC-TAC-TOE.

+The game is played on a grid that's 3 squares by 3 squares.

+You are X, your friend (or the computer in this case) is O.
-The first one to get a winning combo wins

-A winning Combo is made when a player acquires 3 squares in a row or column or a diagonal.
+The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.

-If squares run out without a winning combination then it's a draw
+When all 9 squares are full, the game is over.

+You can't choose a square that has already been chosen.

 👤 Author